 - Should not drink Biluochun tea on an empty stomach.

 - Should not drink Biluochun tea with medicines at the same time.

-- Pregnant women and children should not drink too much Biluochun tea.
+- Pregnant women should not drink too much Biluochun tea.

 The high-quality Biluochun tea leaves are covered with a layer of silver fluffs, looking like green covered by silver.
-These silver fluffs generated during the process of fermentation are a good symbol of high-quality Biluochun.
-Brewed high-quality Biluochun tea smells very fragrant and the tea soup looks very clear.
+This silver fluffs generated during the process of fermentation are a good symbol of high-quality Biluochun.
+The Brewed high-quality Biluochun tea smells very fragrant and the soup of it looks very clear.

 The low-quality Biluochun tea leaves look even a little dark not bright green, covered with fewer silver fluffs.
-After brewing it, the tea soup is a little turbid not clear and smells not very fragrant.
+And after brewing it, the soup of it is a little turbid not clear and smells not very fragrant.